kaldi-asr/kaldi/egs/wsj/README.txt

     The latter option is cheaper and includes only the Sennheiser microphone data (which is all we use in the example scripts).

-Each subdirectory of this directory contains the scripts for a sequence of experiments.
-Note: s3 is the "default" set of scripts at the moment.
+Each subdirectory of this directory contains the scripts for a sequence of experiments.  [note: most of the older example scripts have been deleted, but are still available at ^/branches/complete].

-  s1: This setup is experiments with GMM-based systems with various
-      Maximum Likelihood
-      techniques including global and speaker-specific transforms.
-      See a parallel setup in ../rm/s1

-  s2: This setup is experiments with pure hybrid system as well
-      as with Tandem bottleneck feature system.

-  s3: This is the "new-style" recipe, now superseded by s5.

-  s5: This is the newest-style recipe.
+  s5: This is the current recommended recipe.